M0kcry/Notes-THM/Complete-Beginner-Path/Cryptography/John-The-Ripper.md

 If you are not using any of the above distributions, you can get the rockyou.txt wordlist from the SecLists repository under the `/Passwords/Leaked-Databases` subsection.
 You may need to extract it from `.tar.gz` format, using `tar xvzf rockyou.txt.tar.gz`.

+# Cracking basic hashes

+## John basic syntax

+The basic syntax of John the Ripper commands is as follows.
+We will cover the specific options and modifiers used as we use them.

+`john [options] [path to file]`

+`john` - Invokes the John the Ripper program

+`[path to file]` - The file containing the hash you're trying to crack, if it's in the same directory you won't need to name a path, just the file.